gvwilson/thirdbit/src/fiction/iffy/index.md

 It was a fiddly job at the best of times, and if he had a hangover…

-The scowl on his face darkened as she came up the gangplank.
+His scowl darkened as she came up the gangplank.
 "Where th' hole you been, girl?" he demanded, waving the wrench at her.
 "There's work needs done!